googlemaps-samples/.github/README-template.md

 To run the samples, you will need:

-- [Sign up with Google Maps Platform]
+- To [sign up with Google Maps Platform]
 - A Google Maps Platform [project] with the **PRODUCT** enabled
-- An [API key] associated with the project above
+- An [API key] associated with the project above ... follow the [API key instructions] if you're new to the process
 - (optional) Operating system (and any version) requirements
 - (optional) Language(s) (and any version) requirements
 - (others)

-## Run the samples
+## Running the sample(s)

 1. Clone this repository and change into the cloned directory